 There must be nobody disagree that Loy Krathong Festival is the most beautiful festival in Thailand and perhaps the celebrations of it are one of the most amazing ones in the world.
-Loy Krathong (also spelled as Loi Krathong), Thailand festival of lights, is considered the second most important festival in Thailand and it is a favorite for Thais and visitors as well.
+Loy Krathong (also spelled as Loi Krathong), Thailand Lantern Festival, is considered the second most important festival in Thailand and it is a favorite for Thais and visitors as well.
 It is the most popular festival for Thailand in fall, at the end of the rainy season.
 It takes place on the evening of the full moon of the 12th month, in the traditional Thai lunar calendar.
 In Western calendar, it is in November and it lasts 3 days.
-In the year of 2018, the dates will be 21-23 November.
+In the year of 2019, the dates will be 13-15 November.
 When the celebration begins, people gather around rivers, canals, and the rivers to pray to the goddess of water by releasing small lotus light boat decorated with candles, flowers and incense onto the water.
 Thousands of small, flickering candlelit floats on rivers and the light far into the horizon is truly awesome.

-On the same day, Yi Peng Festival, also called Yi Peng Lantern festival, is celebrated along with Loy Krathong in Northern Thailand and the most famous one is in Chiang Mai.
+On the same day, Yi Peng Festival, also called Yee Peng Lantern festival, is celebrated along with Loy Krathong in Northern Thailand and the most famous one is in Chiang Mai.
 When the night falls, people launch thousands of fire-powered paper lanterns into the air for good luck.
 When thousands of burning lantern appearing in the sky, it looks like burning stars sparking, creating a dreamlike world.

 Read more about planing a trip to Thailand to experience the culture you never experienced.